 DEFAULTS/REMEDIES.
 Should a party to the Lease fail to fulfill their responsibilities under the Lease or need to determine whether there has been a default of the Lease, refer to Part II, Chapter 83, entitled Florida Residential Landlord and Tenant Act (the “Act”), which contains information on defaults and remedies.
 A copy of the current version of this Act is attached to the Lease.

-ASSIGNMENT AND SUBLEASING.
-Unless this box is checked, Tenant may not assign the Lease or sublease all or any part of the Premises without first obtaining Landlord’s written approval and consent to the assignment or sublease.
+ASSIGNMENT/SUBLEASING.
+Tenant may or may not assign the Lease or sublease all or any part of the Premises without first obtaining Landlord’s written approval and consent to the assignment or sublease.

 RISK OF LOSS.
 Landlord shall not be liable for any loss by reason of damage, theft, or otherwise to the contents, belongings, and personal effects of the Tenant, or Tenant’s family, agents, employees, guests, or visitors located in or about the Premises, or for damage or injury to Tenant or Tenant’s family, agents, employees, guests, or visitors.
+If the Premises are located in a condominium or cooperative development, Landlord shall not be liable for any loss, damage or injury sustained by Tenant, Tenant’s family, agents, employees, guests, or visitors, within any common areas of the condominium or cooperative development.
 Notwithstanding the foregoing, nothing contained in this provision shall relieve Landlord or Tenant from responsibility for loss, damage, or injury caused by its own negligence or willful conduct.
 Tenant should carry insurance covering Tenant’s personal property and Tenant’s liability insurance.

 SUBORDINATION.
 The Lease is automatically subordinate to the lien of any mortgage encumbering the fee title to the Premises from time to time.